johnmjkim/ARMv7-assembly-assignment-2/design-document.md

 `timer.S` and `buttons.S` implements peripherals to allow a user to interact with the pet.
 The SysTick handler is used to enable the periodic update of pet status.
 The period would not be consistent without it.

 The button command is sufficiently intuitive to users and easy to catch up what to do.
-Each button tirggers different sounds to notify user which command has been executed.
-In specific state, unused button is deactivated for simplicity.
+Each button triggers different sounds to notify the user which command has been executed.
+In a specific state, an unused button is deactivated for simplicity.

 ## Limitation

-`Sing to Pet` can be improved by using microphone and two independemnt SysTick handlers.
+`Sing to Pet` can be improved by using a microphone and two independent SysTick handlers.

 Instead of buttons, the microphone would record the sound level of the user.
-The user would gain the score if sound level is identical the target sound.
+The user would gain the score if the sound level is identical to the target sound.

 Another independent SysTick handler could have been implemented to evaluate the sound level of the user at the start of the game.